Paithan: History

-Archaeologically, Paithan's importance need not be over-emphasised.
+Archaeologically, Paithan's importance need not be overemphasised.
 The environs of Paithan have given evidence of pre-historic and proto-historic antiquities.
 Whereas, in the historical period archaeological data from the Satavahans to the Yadavas has been recorded.
 Even now a number of antiquities of different periods are abundantly available on the surface of the mounds at Paithan.
 Thus we come across an amazing variety of beads, terracotta.
 Bangles and coins of the Satavahana period.
 Some of the punch-marked coins predate the Satavahans and the foreign coins confirm its close contacts with the western world.

 Paithan, with its varied and variegated politico-economic and religio-social activities greatly contributed to the growth of a highly enriched cultural milieu and perhaps no other city in Maharashtra could possibly compare itself favorably with Paithan.
 Apart from the thriving of the three major religious sects such as Buddhism, Jainism and Vedic religion at Paithan ever since it became the capital city of the Satavahanas, all the religious movements during the medieval period have centered round this historic city.

-Paithan the ancient city of Pratishthan, is beautifully situated on the left bank of the river Godavari.
+Paithan the ancient city of Pratishthan, is situated on the left bank of the river Godavari.
 Since the second millennium B.C.
 The dawn of the Goda Valley Civilisation it has played a vital role in shaping the culture of the region and has been a sacred place for the Hindus, the Buddhists and the Jains.

 From ancient times Paithan was important emporium of trade and commerce with links connecting it to marts in India and in Europe.
 It developed its own religion and educational institutions and in the field of art, drew the attention of the Muslim invaders, who overran the city and whose culture left its imprint upon the life and manners of the people of Paithan.